Summer Study Abroad

 How do I apply for summer study abroad?

 Applications for Summer 2015 will be available in January 2015.

 When is the application due?

 Study abroad applications for Summer 2015 are due to Harkins Hall 215 no later than March 20, 2015.

 Are there any summer programs led by Providence College faculty?

 Yes!
-Each year there are a variety of summer and Maymester programs coordinated and led by PC faculty.
-Check out this year's list of faculty-led programs here
+Each year there are several short-term international programs coordinated and led by PC faculty members.
+Check out our Faculty-Led Programs page